1 TB of storage equals 1,000 GB of data – that’s about 8 smartphones with 128 GB capacity

 When talking about data storage, systems are often measured in terabytes, but most files seen on a daily basis are stored in gigabytes or megabytes.
 So how many gigabytes or megabytes are in a terabyte?
 1 TB equals 1,000 gigabytes (GB) or 1,000,000 megabytes (MB).

 Now, let’s compare that to physical storage devices we use everyday.
 Compared to the average smartphone, 1 TB of storage is the same as roughly 8 (128 GB) iPhones or Samsung Galaxy devices.
-1 TB is also about 4 (256 GB) Windows or MacBook laptops – and some space is eaten up by system software.
+1 TB is also about 4 (256 GB) Windows or MacBook laptops – and some storage space is eaten up by system software.
 And, individual external hard drives often start at 1 TB of storage, with options that go up to 4 TB.

 The average user stores a mix of photos, videos and documents.
 When you’re setting up a backup plan – either to save device space or preserve files – it’s hard to gauge how many photos and videos 1 terabyte of data can hold.
 1 TB gives you the option of storing roughly: